New Freshman Applicants

 Freshman Admissions Requirements

-• If HSGPA is less than 2.0, SAT/ACT scores are required.
-Scores must be within seven years of the testing date and must be sent electronically.
+- If HSGPA is less than 2.0, SAT/ACT or Accuplacer scores are required.
+SAT and ACT scores must be within seven years of the testing date and must be sent electronically.

 Freshman GED Applicant